-Dried fruit is loaded with various nutrients, such as fiber.
-However, it should only be consumed in moderation because of the high sugar and calorie content.
+Dried fruit is loaded with various nutrients, including fiber.
+However, it should only be consumed in moderation due to its high sugar and calorie contents.

-The dehydration process will prevent the fruit from molding easily.
+The dehydration process prevents the fruit from molding easily.

 Coconut milk is high in saturated fat, but this type of fat tends to be stable and doesn’t go rancid easily.